lavanya0506/Spotify-clone/README.md

 npm run dev

 #Usage
-Open your browser and navigate to http://localhost:3000.
+Open your browser and navigate to http://localhost:3000.<br/>
-Create new albums and songs on the Spotify Admin page.
+Create new albums and songs on the Spotify Admin page.<br/>
-Browse albums and songs, create playlists, and enjoy music.
+Browse albums and songs, create playlists, and enjoy music.<br/>